-The D^2EPC GIS Tool will be an additional system on top of which energy quality data and dEPC information can be viewed in a GIS environment.
-The plan is to enhance the D^2EPC GIS tool by adding multiple dimensions, regarding time (4th Dimension) and level of details (5th Dimension).
-The time aspect (4D) will give each object the crucial time reference, making easier to identify the energy needs of each building as well as its harmonization with present or future national and European energy legislations.
-The level of details (5D) concerns the amount of information embedded to the platform and will eventually describe the energy capacity of each building.
+The D^2EPC GIS Tool, as shown in Figure 19, is an additional system on top of which energy quality data and dEPC information can be viewed in a GIS environment.
+The D^2EPC GIS tool is enhanced by adding multiple dimensions, regarding time (4th Dimension) and level of details (5th Dimension).

 The creation of an open source database is suggested.
-Database creation and configuration will be conducted through the latest database management tool, pgAdmin.
-The PostgreSQL database is an open source database management system (DBMS) that emphasizes on the scalability of its applications and the compliance with the most technical standards.
+Database creation and configuration is conducted through the latest database management tool, pgAdmin.
+The PostgreSQL database is an open source database management system (DBMS) that emphasizes the scalability of its applications and the compliance with the most technical standards.
 The PostgreSQL source code is available for free.
-By using the appropriate extensions (e.g. PostGIS) it will be possible to extract GIS information to the D^2EPC databases, ensuring also interoperability with most OpenGIS Consortium (OGC) mapping standards such as: Web Map Service (WMS), Web Feature Service (WFS), etc. With the successful creation of the system database, through the online platform, the user will be able to implement queries through a search form that will lead to the execution of sql queries and visualization of the results on a map but will also be able to find polygonal entities on the map.
-It will also be able to generate new queries by using combinational descriptive information (queries).
+By using the appropriate extensions (e.g., PostGIS) it is possible to extract GIS information to the D^2EPC databases, also ensuring interoperability with most OpenGIS Consortium (OGC) mapping standards such as: Web Map Service (WMS), Web Feature Service (WFS), etc. With the successful creation of the system database, through the online platform, the user is able to implement queries through a search form that leads to the execution of SQL queries and visualization of the results on a map but is also able to find polygonal entities on the map.
+It is also able to generate new queries by using combinational descriptive information (queries).